Flat and Low Slope Roofing Materials

 CONS:

-1. Green Roofing is suitable for buildings with large roof areas.
+1. Green Roofing suits buildings with large roof areas.

 2. Green Roofing requires constant maintenance.

-3. Before installing such a roof, it is necessary to additionally install drainage and other communications necessary for plants.
+3. Before installing such a roof, it is necessary to install drainage and other plant communications.

-4. Installation of Green Roof cannot be quick, as a complex of works is required.
+4. Installation of a Green Roof can take time, as a complex of works is required.

 Green roofing - flat roof material